zeroasterisk/npm-s-enum/README.md

 > http://stackoverflow.com/a/4709224/194105

-You end up with `values` which are smaller, so less goes into your database, and less "over the wire" via DDP.
+You end up with `values` which are smaller, so less goes into your database, and less "over the wire", from server to client and back.

 The translation from `values` to `labels` is all in very small application code, cached on the client.